arnemart/jsconf2k14/slides.md

 ~

+> The first programming language I will demonstrate for you today is befunge.
+> Befunge is quite idiosyncratic and has a few quite unique concepts.

 - Stack based
 > No variables, all state is placed on an implicit stack --
 - Reflective
-> Programs can read and write their own source code
+> Programs can rewrite their own source code at runtime --
---
 - Multi-dimensional
 > Programs consist of single-character commands on a grid, and an instruction
-> pointer moving in any direction along the grid
+> pointer moving along the grid in any direction.
 --
 - Described as “a cross between Forth and Lemmings”
 > Which is fairly apt
 --
-- Super annoying
+- Super annoying to use
 > As will become obvious in a moment
 --
 - Completely useless